ImageMagick/Usage-Markdown/bugs/quantization/index.md

 At this time there is no perfect method of extracting the exact color table that quantization selected.
 Viewing those colors to see how they are arranged in 3D Color Space is another problem.

-Even if dithering is turned off you still need to replace colors, which requires a fast way of determining exactly what color should be used, and currently in Imagemagick this is NOT a straight forward.
+Even if dithering is turned off you still need to replace colors, which requires a fast way of determining exactly what color should be used, and currently in Imagemagick this is NOT a straightforward.

 ------------------------------------------------------------------------